parduino/Femora/docs/introduction/quick_start.rst

 Quick Start Guide
 =================

-This quick start guide will help you create your first mesh model using MeshMaker.
+This quick start guide will help you create your first mesh model using FEMORA.
 Follow these simple steps to get started.

 Setting Up Your Environment
 ---------------------------

 Before you begin, make sure you have:

-1. Installed MeshMaker (see :doc:`installation` for details)
+1. Installed FEMORA (see :doc:`installation` for details)
 2. Imported the necessary components:

 .. code-block:: python